 Professor Danny McCarroll (Science – Geography)

 We are grateful for your enthusiasm, and salute you for it!
 However, at the start of this initiative, so we can manage it and enable it to grow in a sustainable manner, SALT is working with just a selection of contacts within Colleges to establish the necessary processes and get them working for everyone.
-So for now, it is an invitation only job!
-We have plans though for nomination processes in the future (including self nomination).
+So for now, it is an invitation-only job!
+We have plans though for nomination processes in the future (including self-nominations).